dheerajshenoy/Keplers-law-orbit-experiment-python/README.md

 # Keplers-law-orbit-experiment-python
-Kepler's law of orbits verification program written in Python
+Kepler's law of orbits verification program written in Python with included GUI frontend

 # Introduction